SivanMehta/67-362-Big-Data-Analytics-Term-Project/README.md

 ## Usage

 I recommend using the `bayesian_classifier` module, which contains both a normal version and a distilled version.
 They do the same thing, but run off two different datasets.
+The `collab_filter` module was never finished by my partner :sweat:.
 The distilled version comes in this repo, you have to download the more bloated version (`~600MB`), by using the command provided when you try to run the file `bayesian_classifer/bayes_bills.py`.

 You can run the distilled classifer based on bills via the following command.
 This will train a classifer based off of the bills processed during the 111th and 112th congress, with the goal of trying to predict the results of 113th congress.